moonglum/dotfiles/README.md

 * `gcp` clones a repository, or, if it already exists, pulls
 * `ilns` is an idempotent `ln -s`

-## tmux

-Use tmux, it rocks!
-I configured it with some more vim-like bindings and a nice status bar with the current time and battery charge.

 ## vim

 I'm doing all my programming and most of my writing in vim.
 My vim is very close to the default configuration, but I'm using [`tpope/vim-sensible`](https://github.com/tpope/vim-sensible) to set a few **reasonable defaults**.
 I haven't configured spaces, tabs and similar things---instead I use [`editorconfig`](https://github.com/editorconfig/editorconfig-vim) to follow the convention of the projects.
 Additional **language support** is loaded on demand via [`sheerun/vim-polyglot`](https://github.com/sheerun/vim-polyglot).